 Plastic Surgeon or Cosmetic Surgeon—What’s the Difference anyway?

-You’re not alone if you’re confused between what the difference between a Plastic Surgeon and a Cosmetic Surgeon.
+You’re not alone if you’re confused what’s the difference between a Plastic Surgeon and a Cosmetic Surgeon or Cosmetic vs Plastic Surgery.
 Often, the terms are used interchangeably, especially by plastic surgeons who choose to focus their practices on cosmetic surgery.
 Due to falling reimbursements, there are also many doctors and non-surgeons in unrelated fields claiming to be cosmetic surgeons.
 This can be misleading and has led to some confusion in public perception.
 Even doctors in other medical fields can’t distinguish the difference.
 This is due to the fact that there are many conflicting descriptions in the media and by surgeons themselves with respect to the two.
 Cosmetic surgery and plastic surgery both deal with surgical alteration of the human body.
 The fields are therefore closely related, but not the same.

 1. Cosmetic Surgery & Plastic Surgery differ in their objectives.